qmlbook/qmlbook/en/ch09/index.rst

 .. image:: assets/defaultshader.png

 In the above example we have a row of 3 images.
 The first is the real image.
-The second is rendered using the default shader and the third is rendered using the default shader code for the fragment and vertex extracted from the Qt5 source code.
+The second is rendered using the default shader and the third is rendered using the default shader code for the fragment and vertex extracted from the Qt 5 source code.

 .. note::